Good Samaritan Protocol

 - University officials will record names of intoxicated students to enable any follow-up that may be deemed necessary to ensure students’ well-being.
 Other information may also be recorded to enable any other necessary follow-up.

-- The situation is first evaluated by the Dean of Students Office to determine if the Good Samaritan Protocol applies.
+- The Dean of Students Office first evaluates the situation to determine if the Good Samaritan Protocol applies.

 - If the situation qualifies, students involved are required to meet with a staff member.

 - The staff member, after evaluating the situation, may also refer the student to a substance abuse specialist for assessment, counseling, and/or referral for treatment.

 - Students who are referred but fail to meet and complete the recommendations in their entirety may be subject to additional requirements after an opportunity to meet with a staff member from the Dean of Students Office.